Dr. Kenneth Benjamin Hughes, MD

 The Demise of the Small Business and Jobs Amid the Pandemic and The Need For Doctors

-President Trump has repeatedly said that he was going to protect small business owners in those employees associated with the small businesses.
-However nothing has been done.
-If anything the order to remain at home has forced many small business owners to go out of business and or fire all or part of the workforce.
-Even if the unemployment takes care of the few patients are those who have lost their jobs, It does nothing To replenish the huge untold losses to the small business community and the economy as a whole.
-As a small business owner plastic surgeon certainly understand this.
-Many plastic surgeons have laid off their entire surgical workforce and even their executive workforce.
+Former President Trump and President Biden have repeatedly said that he was going to protect small business owners and those employees associated with the small businesses.
+However, little has been done for the small business.
+The repeated shutdowns have forced huge unemployment numbers.
+The small stimulus checks to individuals are doing nothing to replenish the huge untold losses to the small business community and the economy as a whole.
+As a small business owner, a plastic surgeon certainly understands this.
+Many plastic surgeons have laid off their entire surgical workforce and even their executive workforce in the previous months.
+Some have returned to work, but some have retired or temporarily closed.

 This is just a microcosm of what’s going on with doctors and small businesses across the country.
-In a time when we particularly doctors when we need doctors the most remind society of how important doctors are.
+In a time when doctors are needed for than ever, doctors take increased risk, less pay, and more stress.
 The simple truth is is that no one possesses the intellectual or technical knowledge of doctors to save us from ourselves.
-It is important to remember that the doctor is the only one frequently preventing the patient from making the journey to the grave.
+It is important to remember that the doctor is the only one preventing the patient from making the journey to the grave.

-Unfortunately, in the aftermath of the more than 100,000 deaths from the coronavirus, medical providers, doctors and surgeons, will be sued at record rates.
+Unfortunately, in the aftermath of the several hundred thousand deaths from the coronavirus, medical providers, doctors and surgeons, will be sued at record rates.
 Many medical malpractice carriers are publishing new programs to help protect doctors from the unfair lawsuits to follow.
 The truth is that there is no treatment for Covid-19 related illnesses and care is largely supportive.
 Some patients will recover from the virus no matter how poorly they are managed and some patients will die no matter how well they are managed.

 Medical doctors during this time of national scourge were the heroes to everyone, literally sacrificing heir lives and the lives of their families due to the exposure faced each and every day all day.
 And the coronavirus is not done with us yet.
 The Good Samaritan laws should protect doctors in such cases as society would have been destroyed without the efforts made by these courageous doctors.